 I tell you about real trades that you can really make and don’t over complicate everything.
 As I began I noticed there were hundreds of bloggers out there offering their “two cents” about how to get started.
 After reading dozens I realized they said the same thing: NOTHING!
-Titles like “25 Trading Terms to Know” and “5 Keys to Start Investing” sound great but when you go read them they never give you actionable advise.
-For one you don’t need to know 25 terms before you place your first trade. secondly the “5” things to know always tell you to do research but never tell you where or how to do this research.
+Titles like “25 Trading Terms to Know” and “5 Keys to Start Investing” sound great but when you go read them they never give you actionable advice.
+For one thing, you don’t need to know 25 terms before you place your first trade.
+Secondly, the “5” things to know always tell you to do research but never tell you where or how to do this research.

 My approach is vastly different, I tell you what I’m doing and why I’m doing it.
-As I figure things out and create a rule for myself I take the time to explain that rule, how it works and give you easy to follow screen shots so you can do the same if you would like.
+As I figure things out and create a rule for myself, I take the time to explain that rule, how it works and give you easy-to-follow screen shots so you can do the same if you would like.

 Please Take Note:

 The blog entries are not financial advice, my goal is to simply share my story.
 I have made some profits and also seen some stocks go down.
-You may like the way I invest you may hate it.
+You may like the way I invest, you may hate it.
 Either way, it is my story, I will not lie or exclude anything.
 Everything is real money, real gains, and real losses.

 I decided to blog about my experience because no one else is.
-You can find plenty of advice but it never gets into the day to day things that a passive investor might encounter.
+You can find plenty of advice but it never gets into the day-to-day things that a passive investor might encounter.
 I highly encourage you to ask questions, I’m not an expert (yet) but have some real-world experience that may help.
 If I don’t know the answer I will research until I find an answer.
 Hopefully, after reading my blog you will not feel intimidated or overwhelmed about investing in the market.

 PLEASE NOTE: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-These fees help pay for the hosting and other fess associated with maintaining a website.
+These fees help pay for the hosting and other fees associated with maintaining a website.
 These fees keep the information free for everyone.